reverentOne/SwitchHack/README.md

 <h2 id="why-did-i-make-this-guide"> :thinking: Why Did I Make This Guide</h2>

 <p align="justify">
 There are many homebrew guides out there.
 Some are better than others, but most were either made in 2019 and are not well maintained or they are not easy to follow.
 None are all-in-one.
 This guide has its limitations, but if followed it will walk you through every step in the process of setting up a hacked switch.
 I wrote this guide for a buddy of mine who decided he wanted to buy and hack a switch.
-I got 2 new SD cards and went through this whole process step-by-step 3 times to make sure I did everything correctly.
+I got 2 new SD cards and went through this whole process step-by-step 3 times to make sure I'm explaining everything correctly.
 It is not finished, but I plan to continue updating and expanding it.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)